Citizen access to records - advice for GP practices

-Patients with online accounts will be able to see new entries in their records.
-We answer your questions on the impact on your practice.
+Patients with online accounts can now see new entries in their records.

 Will patients have to ask for access to new entries in their records?